rodukao/NFT-preview-card-exercise/readme.md

-#A sample HTML exercise from FrontEnd Mentor website
+#A sample HTML exercise from Frontend Mentor website